corda/corda/docs/source/tut-two-party-flow.rst

 by invoking a built-in flow called ``FinalityFlow`` as a subflow.
 We're going to use another pre-defined flow, called ``CollectSignaturesFlow``, to gather the lender's signature.

+We also need to add the lender's public key to the transaction's command, making the lender one of the required signers on the transaction.

 In ``IOUFlow.java``/``IOUFlow.kt``, update ``IOUFlow.call`` as follows:

 .. container:: codeset

     .. code-block:: kotlin

+        // We add the items to the builder. val state = IOUState(iouValue, me, otherParty)
+        val cmd = Command(IOUContract.Create(), listOf(me.owningKey, otherParty.owningKey))
+        txBuilder.withItems(state, cmd)

+        // Verifying the transaction.
+        txBuilder.verify(serviceHub)

         // Signing the transaction.
         val signedTx = serviceHub.signInitialTransaction(txBuilder)